siderolabs/talos/website/content/v1.2/kubernetes-guides/configuration/seccomp-profiles.md

 talosctl -e <endpoint ip/hostname> -n <node ip/hostname> patch mc -p @patch.yaml
 ```

-This would create a seccomp profile name `audit.json` on the node at `/var/lib/seccomp/profiles`.
+This would create a seccomp profile name `audit.json` on the node at `/var/lib/kubelet/seccomp/profiles`.
-Talos automatically bind mounts `/var/lib/seccomp/profiles` into `/var/lib/kubelet/seccomp/profiles` so it can be used by the Kubelet.

 The profiles can be used by Kubernetes pods by specfying the pod `securityContext` as below: